icub-tech-iit/ergocub-gazebo-simulations/README.md

 For any limb you can specify `dimension` and `density` multipliers, which will multiply the specific property for all the links in the specified limb.

 ### Holding Box Experiment

+This sandbox uses the [`worldInterface`](http://robotology.github.io/gazebo-yarp-plugins/master/classgazebo_1_1WorldInterface.html) gazebo yarp plugin, then before running the script you must append to `GAZEBO_MODEL_PATH` the `my/workspace/robotology-superbuild/src/GazeboYARPPlugins/tutorial/model` path.
+Then:

 ```bash
 cd experiments/hold_box